openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 If a user decides that they do not want these tags applied to new resources, there is no clean way to address that need:

 1. User would have to get help from support to edit the status field for older version which uses `experimentalPropagateUserTags`.
-2. User would have to manually remove the undesired user-defined tags from some existing resources even though user-defined tags can be marked for deletion by setting tag value to empty string.
+2. User would have to manually remove the undesired user-defined tags from some existing resources.
 3. User would have to manually update user-defined tags for AWS resources which are not managed by an operator.
 4. User would have to manually update user-defined tags for AWS resources where update logic is not supported by an operator.

 ## Alternatives

-An operator can be designed to behave similar to how the installer's destroy behaves, namely by using the resource tagging API to search for resources with the kubernetes.io/.../cluster=owned tag.
+1. An operator can be designed to behave similar to how the installer's destroy behaves, namely by using the resource tagging API to search for resources with the kubernetes.io/.../cluster=owned tag.
    The operator would reconcile on changes to the infrastructure CR to ensure that resources owned by the cluster have tags matching what is in the infrastructure CR.
    That would get tricky when it comes to resources owned by in-cluster operators, though, particularly with tags that may have different values in the corresponding kube resources.
    The operator would need to monitor multiple kube resources, infrastructure CR and multiple instances of different AWS resource types.

+2. A way to delete tags was considered when the user sets the user-defined tag value to an empty string in `.spec.platformSpec.aws.resourceTags`.

+   For example,

+   Existing tag for AWS resource = `key_infra1 = value_old`

+   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 =`

+   Action = Existing tag for AWS resource is deleted.

+   Final tag set to AWS resource = deleted

+   Event action = An event is generated to notify user about the request status (success/failure) to delete tags for the AWS resource.

+   As AWS considers empty string as a valid tag value, the behaviour becomes ambiguous from the user perspective.

 ## Infrastructure Needed [optional]

-## Future Work

-1. Update the Infrastructture CRD to enable validation  to check if any tag that starts with `kubernetes.io` or `openshift.io` using
-   CRD Validation Expression Language proposed here : https://github.com/kubernetes/enhancements/pull/2877/files.